MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/general-markdown.md

 > Dangerous certain consequences of an action.
 ```

-These alerts look like this on docs.microsoft.com:
+These alerts look like this on Microsoft Docs:

 Note block